creeperbit/woo-tabs-accordion/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-WooCommerce Tabs Accordions converts default woocommerce product page tabs to accordions.
+WooCommerce Tabs Accordion converts the default WooCommerce product page tabs into an accordion.

 == Description ==

-WooCommerce Tabs Accordions would help you to easily convert your woocommerce product page tabs to accordions.
+WooCommerce Tabs Accordion would help you to easily convert your woocommerce product page tabs into an accordion.
 It gives your customers a better experience by giving you powerful tools to customize accordion styles.

 = Plugin Features =